• Skip to main content

 Rockland Borders I and II

-A signature plant is abutilon ‘Tiger Eye’ with its orange bells striped with red which attract comments throughout the summer.
 Unusual ferns, large leaf rhododendrons, and a collection of silver astelia make up the eastern edge of this border in the shade of a giant redwood. .

 Rockland II

 Carpets of spring bulbs and fragrant shrubs welcome visitors early in the season followed by hellebores, primulas, peonies, and irises.
-The western edge’s fern garden takes advantage of this shade garden which offers a cool contrast to the hot colours of Rockland 1.
-It has a strong framework of blue hydrangeas, rare rhododendrons, and Japanese maples.
+The western edge’s fern garden offers a cool contrast to the hot colours of Rockland I.

-Plants were carefully chosen for leaf colour, size, and texture as foliage is as important as flowers and scent here.
 The large leaves of fatsia japonica are a contrast to the smaller, finer texture of calla lily leaves.
-Lavenders and hebes are planted at the eastern edge, which is sunnier.
+Lavenders and hebes are planted at the sunnier eastern edge.

 Primary Sidebar